 Is IVC Filter Removal a Major Surgery?

 No, the surgery is minimally invasive.
 However, removing the device can be challenging, especially if it has been in the body for a long time and has built up scar tissue.

 How Long Does an IVC Filter Removal Take To Do?

 The removal takes anywhere from 30 to 90 minutes, depending on the complexity of the filter removal.

 Get a Free Lawsuit Evaluation

 If your or a family member has experienced adverse health effects linked to a clogged IVC filter, you may be able to file a lawsuit for damages.
-Experienced personal injury lawyers at Schmidt and Clark handle cases nationwide and accept new IVC filter cases in all 50 states.
+Experienced personal injury lawyers at Schmidt & Clark, LLP handle cases nationwide and accept new IVC filter cases in all 50 states.

 Contact our law firm today for a free lawsuit evaluation, and let Schmidt and Clark help you seek the compensation you deserve.